The Minimalist Landscape

 Day 1

-We’ll start with an introduction to the course and talk about some artists that have particular mastery over the art of reduction.
+We will start with an introduction to the course and talk about artists that have particular mastery over the art of reduction.
 We’ll then make sketches looking at the landscapes outside the studios and in the local area (weather permitting).
 In the afternoon we’ll develop our sketches back in the studio.

 Day 2